kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 ### Notes/Constraints/Caveats (Optional)

-Scheduler changes can only be merged after cluster-autoscaler changes has been GAed and there are no concerns about scheduler changes.
+Scheduler changes must be vendored into CAS repository prior to release, so as both scheduler and CAS can work with same feature gate.

+But in independently running scheduler(i.e out of CAS process) in k8s cluster, the feature-gate will not be enabled by default until `VolumeLimitScaling` featuregate has gone GA in CAS and satisifies version skew critirea of CAS and kube-scheduler.

 ### Risks and Mitigations

-As mentioned above, there is a risk associated with scheduler changes being merged before cluster-autoscaler changes can be merged, but we want to mitigate this by making sure cluster-autoscaler changes are merged first and has N+2 window before scheduler changes can be made GA.

-Please note the risk exists in-terms of `kube-scheduler` code that is vendored in cluster-autoscaler.
-The risk doesn't exist from independently running `kube-scheduler` and cluster-autoscaler.
-So we have to be careful not to vendor a version of `kube-scheduler` in cluster-autoscaler that prevents scheduling of pods (that requires CSI volumes) to nodes that don't have CSI driver until `cluster-autoscaler` can properly take into account CSI node limits available in upcoming node.
+While, changes into both CAS and scheduler can happen behind same featuregate that is being proposed in this enhancement, we propose delaying defaule enablement of scheduler change that prevents scheduling of pods to a node that doesn't have CSI driver installed until a release when Cluster-AutoScaler(CAS) changes have been GAed and meet N-3 version skew critirea.
+See - version skew section for more information.

 <!--